Edwin-web-commits/angular-recipebook/README.md

 -This is an angular 10 project.It is a recipe book web application.It includes user authentition and user can be able to add their own recipes ,edit ,upadate and delete the recipe.

--Technologies used are : Angular 10, Bootstrap ,HTML,Typescript , Javascript Firebase Rest API.
+-Technologies used are : Angular 10, Bootstrap, HTML,Typescript , Javascript Firebase Rest API.